 How to Make Cornbread Dressing

-- Sauté the aromatic vegetable in butter (per recipe below).
+- Cook the onion and celery in butter (per recipe below).

-- Combine with bread cubes, chicken broth, and eggs.
+- Combine with bread cubes, chicken broth, & eggs.

-- Cover and bake in a casserole dish until firm and heated though.
+- Cover & bake in a casserole dish until firm & heated through.

 How Much Broth To Add

-The amount of broth needed will vary based on a few things including how dry your bread is and how moist you like your dressing.
+The amount of broth needed will vary based on a few things, including how dry the bread is and how moist the dressing is preferred.

-If using very dry cubes of bread, you might need closer to 4 cups of broth, if you’ve just dried the bread in the oven, you might need closer to 3 cups.
+If using very dry cubes of bread, this recipe might need closer to 4 cups of broth, if the bread has just been dried in the oven, closer to 3 cups may be needed.

 Leftovers can easily be stored in the fridge or freezer to enjoy for months to come.
-Just place them in an airtight container or zippered bag before storing it!
+Just place them in an airtight container or zippered bag before storing!

 Delicious Thanksgiving Sides